Welcome to the Meyer Lab!

 Teaching

-I teach Neuroscience (BIOL 143), lab courses in Developmental Biology (BIOL 221/321) and Comparative and Human Physiology (BIOL 240/340), and a seminar course in Evo-Devo (Biol239/339).
+I teach a course in Neuroscience (BIOL 143), lab courses in Developmental Biology (BIOL 221/321) and Comparative and Human Physiology (BIOL 240/340), and a seminar course in EvoDevo (Biol239/339).
 BIOL 143 is an introduction to neuroscience that explores the biology of nervous systems and their relationship to behavior and disease.
-BIOL 221 focuses on the processes by which a fertilized egg gives rise to a multicellular organism with organs, tissues, and cell types that are structurally and functionally distinct and are arranged in a characteristic three-dimensional body plan.
+BIOL 221 focuses on the processes by which a fertilized egg gives rise to a multicellular animal with organs, tissues, and cell types that are structurally and functionally distinct and are arranged in a characteristic three-dimensional body plan.
 BIOL 240/340 is an introduction to the physical and chemical functions that maintain animal, including human, life.
-Finally, BIOL 239 covers a broad range of topics in evolutionary developmental biology, or “evo-devo”, which is a fascinating field of biology that integrates organismal evolutionary biology with molecular embryology, genetics, and genomics.
-The goal of evo-devo is to elucidate how changes in developmental processes have given rise to the incredible biological diversity seen in nature.
+Finally, BIOL 239 covers a broad range of topics in evolutionary developmental biology, or “evodevo”, which focuses on how changes in developmental processes have given rise to the incredible biological diversity seen in nature.

 Comments are closed.